Analyzing Political Violence - September 12th, Hour 3

 Only two people my kids ever wanted to meet, Charlie Kirk and Donald Trump.

-Uh They don't care about their dad.
+They don't care about their dad.

-I I even asked my daughter maybe a year and a half, two years ago, what time is my radio show on?
+I even asked my daughter maybe a year and a half, two years ago, what time is my radio show on?

-And and she didn't know the exact time.
+And she didn't know the exact time.

-I'm like, seriously.
+I'm like, seriously?

-I'm glad my kids are not in the political arena and and they are finding their own path in life, and I'm very proud of both my kids.
+I'm glad my kids are not in the political arena and they are finding their own path in life.

-Um but what he was able to do, uh it was so brilliant the idea.
+But what he was able to do, it was so brilliant, the idea, show me where I'm wrong.

 Tell me where I'm wrong.

-Uh I know a lot of people would think that Utah might be a lot different, but you have liberal bastions in every part of the country, right?
+I know a lot of people would think that Utah might be a lot different, but you have liberal bastions in every part of the country, right?

-It was a give and take, and he was great at debate, and he was brilliant, but it was also a moment where kids finally on a college campus, at least in this moment, would have an opportunity to hear a different point of view than they were likely getting in the classroom.
+But it was also a moment where kids finally on a college campus, at least in this moment, would have an opportunity to hear a different point of view than they were likely getting in the classroom.

 That's why it was so critical the work he was doing.